 People like Sarah tend to go a long time without getting help.
 Studies estimate that it takes eleven years, on average, for someone with OCD to get treatment.
 This delay may be even longer for those with Pure O, who are less likely to be spotted and offered support.
 Helping people learn about OCD and self-identify as someone who may need professional help is therefore especially important for people with this form of OCD.

-The good news is that the fundamental aspects of OCD treatment work just as well for Pure O. Mental compulsions are compulsions too, and evidence-based therapies like exposure and response prevention (ERP) have a high rate of success.
-Sometimes working with your therapist to understand your mental compulsions can take a bit longer, and exposures may be tough to design as our minds slip quickly into old habits.
-But, with some practice and the attention of an OCD-trained therapist, Pure O is highly treatable.
+The good news is that the most effective forms of OCD treatment work just as well for Pure O. Mental compulsions are compulsions too, and evidence-based therapies like exposure and response prevention (ERP) have the highest rate of success.

 Conducted by a licensed OCD therapist, ERP is the most reliable way to significantly decrease the amount of distress caused by OCD.
 Trying to "fight" our thoughts directly is a losing battle, so ERP treats Pure OCD by helping people recognize and resist their mental compulsions (like replaying painful memories until they feel "resolved").
 This, in turn, gradually teaches us that we can tolerate even our most distressing thoughts: we don't need to do anything about them after all.